 If you want to avoid cash flow problems in your business’s first years, the smartest thing you can do is spend conservatively.
 What does that look like?
-Here are five smart ways to keep a business’s startup expenses in check.
+Here are five smart ways to keep a small business’s startup expenses in check.

 Be an office supply bargain hunter

 Waiting until you’re out of supplies and buying wherever is most convenient is a great way to overspend on office supplies.
 Instead, buy online so you can search for the lowest prices on the supplies you need.
 Whether you need inexpensive basic like pens and printer paper or workspace essentials like ergonomic office chairs and office furniture, you’ll find the best deals when you use savings-focused sites like Rakuten to guide your purchases.

 Buying refurbished computing equipment is a great way to save money without sacrificing functionality.
 That’s especially true when it comes to equipment like computer monitors and printers, which don’t change much year to year, but you can even buy newer-model computers at steep discounts by looking for A-grade refurbished products.

 Here’s another tip for saving on office computers: buy desktops.
 While laptops have the perk of portability, once a laptop starts having performance issues, there’s no option but to replace the entire device.
 With a desktop PC, on the other hand, you can upgrade individual components to extend the life of your technology.